The third in a series of four articles on key factors in business growth.

 - The part of the concept they value most and why

-- The part of the concept they do/do not value and why
+- The part of the concept they do not value and why

 - How they would upgrade the concept to meet their needs

 Once you have a concept tested and refined qualitatively, you can determine the value for the concept quantitatively.
-A well-constructed quantitative survey provides the development team with the necessary customer specifications for those who will actually build the offering.
-The primary unknowns following qualitative exploratories are:
+A well-constructed quantitative survey provides the development team the necessary customer specifications for those who will actually build the offering.
+The primary unknowns following qualitative exploratories are

 - The cost of developing and delivering the value proposition